Regularized and Smooth Double Core Tensor Factorization for Heterogeneous Data: Experimental Results

 which enforces the similarity across third dimension, i.e., platform.

 For the gene subgroups, we chose the Hallmark gene sets collection from MSigDB \citep{liberzon2015molecular} and set $c_{i_n,j_n} =1 $ if genes belong to same subgroups.
 A gene smoothing function $s_{i_n,j_n}^h$ is generated in the form of gene-gene interaction within each subgroup.
 Test RMSE is used to measure the accuracy of tensor methods on this dataset.
-To obtain test RMSE, we split the PanCan12 tensor into training/testing datasets with a ratio of 9 (training) to 1 (testing).
+We split the data into a 50\% training set, a 25\% validation set and a 25\% testing set, randomly.
+The regularization parameters and tensor ranks are determined by a grid search over \eqref{eqn:grid:lambda} and \eqref{eqn:grid:rank} aiming to minimize the RMSE on the validation set.
 Table~\ref{tab:pancan} indicates that the proposed DCOT has the best performance in terms of RMSE.
 The test RMSE of Tucker is $5\times$ higher than that of DCOT.
 Furthermore, test RMSE of S-DCOT is slightly higher or even better than that of Tucker and S-Tucker.